warengonzaga/hashnode-blog-backup/cl2c1g5fh082qx5nv9wljfbx1.md

 ![maintenance](https://c.tenor.com/xuwfj5uz2B8AAAAC/gopi-bahu.gif align="left")

-Now we have the tool, we don't have to worry about doing the same mistake I made in the past. 🤣 It is so simple to use my cleaning tool, just follow the usage below... 👀
+Now we have the tool, and we don't have to worry about making the same mistake I made. 🤣 It is so simple to use my cleaning tool.
+Follow the usage below... 👀

 1. Get the [latest stable version](https://github.com/warengonzaga/wrn-cleaner/releases).